 If you rely on Amazon FBA, though, you might have a hard time.
 Walmart asks what percentage of your orders are fulfilled by Amazon on their application.
 They also ask whether you can fulfill US orders without using FBA.

 Why do they ask?
 Because you are not allowed to use FBA for Walmart orders.
-Heavy reliance on Amazon’s fulfillment services will make your business unattractive to Walmart, as you might not be able to make deliveries on your own.
+Heavy reliance on Amazon’s fulfillment services may make your business unattractive to Walmart, as you might not be able to make deliveries on your own.

 Other fulfillment partners and systems can work well, too.
 Even drop shippers (DSVs) are allowed to sell on Walmart.
 As long as you can get items to Walmart buyers fast and in unbranded packaging, you’ll be in good shape.